TikTok Says It's Meg Ryan Fall: What It Is and How to Get the Look

+It's time to forget the coconut girl aesthetic and make room in your closet for Meg Ryan Fall!

-If you haven't yet heard of this widely celebrated holiday (widely is used very loosely here), let us introduce you to TikTok's latest aesthetic obsession that's inspired by styles from some of the most iconic rom-coms from the '90s and early '00s -- including Meg Ryan-led films like When Harry Met Sally, Sleepless in Seattle and You've Got Mail (i.e. the holy trinity).
+If you haven't yet heard of this widely celebrated holiday (widely is used very loosely here), let us introduce you to TikTok's latest aesthetic obsession that's inspired by styles from America's sweetheart of the '80s '90s and early '00s in films like When Harry Met Sally, Sleepless in Seattle and You've Got Mail (i.e. the holy trinity).

 In an age defined by sequels, franchises and big box office flicks, the rom-com film niche still manages to have a hold on even the youngest of audiences -- and it's easy to see why.
-From the comforting cinematography and witty dialogue, to the timeless charm of autumn in New York, there's just something about Meg Ryan's rom-com catalog that makes you want to curl up and exist inside the cozy worlds created by Nora Ephron -- complete with bouquets of sharpened pencils and tunes from Jimmy Durante, of course.
+From the comforting cinematography and witty dialogue, to the timeless charm of autumn in New York, there's just something about Meg Ryan's rom-com catalog that makes you want to curl up and exist inside the cozy worlds brought to life by Nora Ephron's dialogue -- complete with bouquets of sharpened pencils and tunes from Jimmy Durante, of course.

 While we might not be able to live out our dreams of existing in a romantic comedy, according to TikTok, we can at least look the part.